lpic2book/src/docs/lpic2.204.1.md

 "Rebuilds" a pre existing array.
-Typically used when migrating arrays to new hosts, but more often used from system startup to launch a pre existing array., *Build* Does not create array superblocks, and therefore does not destroy any pre existing data.
+Typically used when migrating arrays to new hosts, but more often used from system startup to launch a pre existing array.

+#### Build
+Does not create array superblocks, and therefore does not destroy any pre existing data.
 May be useful when attempting to recover or access stale data. (can not be used in combination with `mdadm.conf `).
-Typically used with legacy arrays, and rarely used.,
+Typically used with legacy arrays, and rarely used.

 #### Create

-Creates an array from scratch, using pre-existing block devices, and activates the array.,
+Creates an array from scratch, using pre-existing block devices, and activates the array.

 #### Grow